EdenWise/hjcrc/HJCSICextra.md

 ## New Intro?

-Long ago the Hebrews began underwriting people (definition from the Oxford Dictionary paraphrased: support someone usually financially so as to guarantee their success)
+Long ago the Hebrews began underwriting people (definition from the Oxford Dictionary paraphrased: support someone usually financially so as to guarantee their success).
+It became very popular, powerful, and profitable.
+But such financing had horrible consequences: it blocks most forms of natural progression, and can lay havok to those who lack being a part of its system.

 ## Order of Events